axilleas/axilleas.github.io/src/posts/en/2013-04-07-bringing-gitlab-in-fedora.md

 [GitLab][gl-site] is an [open source][gl-github] MIT licenced [git] repository management application.
-It is built on [Ruby on Rails][rails] and is one of the most popular projects featured on [Github][github-popular].
+It is built on [Ruby on Rails][rails] and is one of the most [popular][github-popular] projects featured on Github.
 It is used by many companies as their internal git management repository.
 The reason it gained so much popularity is that it bares a strong resemblance to github's [looks][gl-screenshots] and [feels][gl-features].